signalfx/apmworkshop/apm/k8s/README.md

 A guide to setting up your own sandbox with k3s (light k8s) can be found in: [Step 1](../workshop-steps/1-prep.md).
 All of those steps are required to run this lab.

-Reminder- anytime you close your environment and go back to it, make sure the k3s environment variables from the prep are set:
+Reminder- anytime you start a new environment / shell, make sure the k3s environment variables from the prep are set:
 ```
 export KUBECONFIG=/etc/rancher/k3s/k3s.yaml && \
 sudo chmod 644 /etc/rancher/k3s/k3s.yaml